-Officially known as the Western States 100-Mile Endurance Run—or "Badwater," for short—the event actually takes competitors 100.2 miles from its start in Squaw Valley to the finish line in neighboring California.
+Officially known as the Western States 100-Mile Endurance Run—or "Badwater," for short—the event actually takes competitors 100.2 miles from its start in California's Squaw Valley to the finish line in Auburn.

 If you'll be among them, here are some tips that will help to ensure a fun, safe, and successful race.

 1. Be Prepared

 Remember, Western States isn't just any marathon—it's a 100-mile marathon!
 Before "toeing the line," you should have at least one long run of 20 miles under your belt.
 Remember, too, that much of the challenge is mental.
 So also prepare your mind somehow.

 2. Get There Early